0409 524 354

 My preferred method is to use ‘Print on Demand’ whereby the whole process is done online.

 If you wish you can have your book available for sale online at hundreds of booksellers worldwide.
-The overseas customer orders the book, IngramSpark prints it and sends it to the customer, you get some profit from the sale.
+The overseas customer orders the book, IngramSpark prints it and sends it to the customer, you get some royalty from the sale.

 Here are some examples, these are not hard and fast prices, as there is a yearly adjustment to prices according to the rate of inflation.

-200 page paperback novel all black and white with a gloss cover: $4.90
+200 page paperback novel all black and white with a gloss cover: $4.90 per book

 150 page full colour paperback with gloss cover: $8.40